thrace-project/media-bundle/Resources/doc/multi_image_upload.md

 MultiImageUpload
 ================

-MultiImageUpload is almost the same as [image_upload](image_upload.md) the only difference is that you can upload and manage more then one image and items are sortable.
+multi_image_upload is almost the same as [image_upload](image_upload.md) the only difference is that you can upload and manage more then one image and items are sortable.

 ### Usage :